LonggHuynh/Huffman-compressor/README.md

 ### Usage
-After building the project, you can use the myzip binary to compress or decompress files.
+After building the project, you can use the Compressor binary to compress or decompress files.

 To compress a file, run: